davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_low_spend.md

 ## low_spend

-Contains infomation relating to low spend data.
+Contains information relating to low spend data.

 A single payment request can have *many* low_spends.